Have your say on work health and safety (WHS) matters through:

 Designated Work Groups (DWGs)

 Our DWGs are:

 - Divisions of Finance, Human Resources, and Information Technology; Office of the Vice Chancellor; and Web Strategy Office

 - Faculty of Science

-- Provost and Deputy Vice-Chancellor (Academic) and Deputy Vice-Chancellor (Research, Development and Industry)
+- Deputy Vice-Chancellor (Academic) and Deputy Vice-Chancellor (Research, Development and Industry)